Accenture/mercury-nodejs/guides/CHAPTER-2.md

 The function simply echoes back the incoming HTTP request object showing HTTP method, path and headers, etc.

-The "hello.world" function is available in "services/hello-world-service.ts".
+The "hello.world" function is available as "services/hello-world-service.ts" in the `examples/src` folder.

 The statement echoing the HTTP request is `return new EventEnvelope(evt)`